 CSI (Container Storage Interface) Note

-CSI is the future standard that enables storage drivers to release on their own schedule.
+CSI is the standard method of communication that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.

-Check out the status of the CSI release cycle in relation with Kubernetes on the CSI project page.
+Check out the status of the CSI release cycle in relation with Kubernetes in the CSI project page.